AdobeDocs/campaign-classic.en/help/production/using/failure-to-connect.md

           >
           >If you obtain a response of the following type when you list the Adobe Campaign modules:
           >**nlserver pdump**
-          >HH:MM:SS > Application server for Adobe Campaign Version X.Y (build XXXX) dated DD/MM/YYYY No tasks You must restart the entire Adobe Campaign application.
+          >HH:MM:SS > Application server for Adobe Campaign Classic (7.X YY.R build XXX@SHA1) of DD/MM/YYYY No tasks You must restart the entire Adobe Campaign application.
 To do this, use the following commands:

           >
           >